MicrosoftDocs/azure-ai-docs/articles/search/search-query-simple-examples.md

 ## Example 3: Filter on text

 [Filter syntax](search-query-odata-filter.md) is an OData expression that you can use by itself or with `search`.
-Used together, `filter` is applied first to the entire index, and then the search is performed on the results of the filter.
+When used together in the same request, `filter` is applied first to the entire index, and then the `search` is performed on the results of the filter.
 Filters can therefore be a useful technique to improve query performance since they reduce the set of documents that the search query needs to process.

 Filters can be defined on any field marked as `filterable` in the index definition.
 For hotels-sample-index, filterable fields include *Category*, *Tags*, *ParkingIncluded*, *Rating*, and most *Address* fields.